mendersoftware/mender-artifact/Documentation/artifact-format.md

 Format: JSON

 A file that provides information about the type of package contained within the tar file.
 The first and the only required entry is the type of the update corresponding to the type in `header-info` file.
-Rest of the content depends on the `type` specified in `header-info`.
-For `rootfs-image` there is no additional fields required.
-For instance:

 ```
 {
-  "type": "rootfs-image"
+  "type": "rootfs-image",
+  "compatibleDevices": ["vexpress-qemu", "beaglebone"]
 }
 ```

-For other package types this file can contain for example number of files in the `data` directory, if the update contains more than one.
-Or it can contain network address(es) and credentials if Mender is to do a proxy update.

 ### meta-data